Manchester Liners: Operations during the First World War

 ML acquired seven ships between 1916 and 1918, four of which were sunk in 1917.
 Manchester Engineer, acquired secondhand in 1917, had a short but eventful career with ML.
 On 18 June, when bound for Archangel, she was chased by a U-boat but escaped when her naval escort arrived.
 On 16 August when sailing from the Tyne to St Nazaire with coal, she was torpedoed five miles off Flamborough Head and sunk.
 Manchester Division achieved fame on her maiden voyage from West Hartlepool to join a westbound Atlantic convoy at Plymouth when she rammed and sank a German submarine off Flamborough Head in October 1918.
-At the end of the war in November 1918, ML had twelve surviving vessels on strength.
+At the end of the war in November 1918, ML had twelve surviving ships on strength.